Chadtech/id/README.md

 ```

-Admittedly these errors seem implausible, but using a separate `Id` type eliminates them entirely.
-Theres really no functionality lost either; in fact, the whole point is that there *shouldnt* be any functionality with ids.
-Ids largely just get set and then forgotten about.
-Using this `Id` type ensures your expectations.
+But with an `Id` type, they arent.
+Using a separate `Id` type eliminates them entirely. `Id`s also cant be changed or modified, which is a good thing because `Id`s need to be static in order to properly identify their value.
+Using this `Id` type ensures the expectations you already had about identifiers.

 And then of course you can decode and encode `Id`s too..